 Once completed, It will be the world’s longest submarine cable system, according to Facebook’s initial announcement.
 2Africa was supposed to lay 37,000 kilometers of cables under the water.

-Kevin Salvadori, the vice president of the company’s network infrastructure, said that the complete plan will provide services to more people.
+Kevin Salvadori, the company’s network infrastructure vice president, said that the complete plan will provide services to more people.

 In his wordings: “The original 2Africa project only planned to connect 1.2 billion people, but with the addition of the Pearls structure, the cable will be able to connect a total of 3 billion people.”